rushilsrivastava/image_search/README.md

 # image-scrapers
-Image Scrappers built for scrapping Bing and Google images + metadata.
+Image Scrappers built for scraping Bing and Google images + metadata.
 Bing works with Python 3 and Google works with Python 2 and 3.

 Both the scrapers will save to their own folders under a global folder called `dataset`.